CAPITAL CHEF CLASSIC AND BOOK SIGNING

 ICI’s fourth annual Capital Chef Classic, featured Mike Isabella, former Top Chef contestant, facing off against Pati Jinich, host of the hit series Pati’s Mexican Table, to determine who could create the best new tasty treat.
 Renowned local chef Geoff Tracy hosted the lighthearted cooking competition, which was narrowly won by Chef Isabella.
 Following the competition, the three chefs participated in a book signing.

 Geoff Tracy graduated from Georgetown University in 1995 with a degree in theology.
 He then graduated first in his class at the Culinary Institute of America in Hyde Park, NY.
-Before he reached the age of 30, Tracy opened Chef Geoff’s, in 2000, and Chef Geoff’s Downtown, in 2002.
+Before he reached the age of 30, Tracy opened Chef Geoff’s and Chef Geoff’s Downtown.
 Subsequently, Tracy opened LIA’s, Chef Geoff’s Tysons Corner, and Chef Geoff’s Rockville.

 Mike Isabella is the chef and owner of Graffiato in the Chinatown neighborhood of Washington, DC.
 The 130-seat Italian-inspired spot features small plates, locally cured meats, artisanal pizzas, and pastas with seasonal ingredients.
 The menu is influenced by the food that he grew up eating in New Jersey, prepared by Isabella’s Italian American grandmother.